 - Avoidance of crowds

-- Sleep problems, troubling dreams, and nightmares
+- Sleep problems, troubling dreams, nightmares

-- Guilt, depression, anger
+- Guilt, depression, anxiety

-- Substance abuse and self-medication
+- Substance use and self-medication

 - Feeling emotionally numb